Robydoidao2006/ENS/README.md

 ## Test our Web page
  https://robydoidao2006.github.io/ENS/

- ## How to run localy
+## How to run the html file localy

- 1)pull the repository.
+ 1) pull the repository.
- 2)unzip the file.
+ 2) unzip the file.
- 3)open it on a text editor of your choice.
+ 3) Drag and drop the unzip folder on a text editor of your choice.
- 4)open your command line
+ 4) open your command line
- 5)cd to the directory of the repository
+ 5) cd to the directory

-head to public > and opem index.html on your browser.

-- in future improvements we will run this by usen express/handlebars.

-1) cd ENS directory

-2) npm install
+ 6) look for a index.html and right clicke > open in browser.

+## How to run server.js

+ 1) pull the repository.
+ 2) unzip the file.
+ 3) Drag and drop the unzip folder on a text editor of your choice.
+ 4) open your command line
+ 5) type this command > nmp install < wait for packages to be install.
-3) node server.js
+ 6) type this command > node server.js <
+ 7) Open your browser and type > http://localhost:3000/ <

-## Updates Section
+## Update Section

 #update april 18.
 2018.
 - Fixed Email.

+#update april 17.
+2018
+- added link to pdf file
+- added 3 png files
+- added footer

 #update april 15.
 2018.
 - Added png logo
-- added info on body
+- added info to body

-- added link to pdf file
-- added 3 png files
-- added footer
+##